Positive Scripting for Customer Service

 Are you confident of how to design, test and review a contact centre script?
-Here’s our advice for creating best possible scripted experience.
+Here’s our advice for creating the best possible scripted experience.

-What is Positive Scripting?
+What Is Positive Scripting?

 Positive scripting is the process of designing a customer service script and formulating a message so as not to frustrate or upset your customers.

 It can also be used to guide a customer towards a desired outcome.
-For example, up-selling a customer to a premium-rate contract instead of a standard rate one.
+For example, up-selling a customer to a premium-rate contract instead of a standard-rate one.

 Examples of Positive Scripting